 Cigna Emergency Room Services Coverage Criteria and Medical Necessity Requirements 2025

-The Cigna emergency room services coverage policy centers on one core concept: the prudent layperson standard.
+The Cigna emergency room services coverage policy under A005 in the Cigna system turns on one central concept: the prudent layperson standard.
 Cigna defines a prudent layperson as someone with average knowledge of health and medicine.
-If that person would reasonably believe their symptoms required immediate care, the condition qualifies as an emergency medical condition under this policy.
+The key question isn't whether the condition turned out to be an emergency — it's whether a reasonable person with average health knowledge would have believed it was.

 Coverage Indications at a Glance